Telling us about a patient safety concern

-- Every submission is reviewed using our detailed criteria – we consider the impact, how widespread or common the safety issues are, and crucially, what the potential is to drive positive change and improve patient safety.
+- We review every patient safety concern using our detailed criteria.
+We consider the impact, how widespread or common the safety issues are, and crucially, the potential to drive positive change and improve patient safety.

 Making the decision to begin an investigation

 - If we feel it meets our criteria, we’ll spend some time developing a case to investigate.
 This can involve research – for example reviewing literature or speaking to those outside HSIB with relevant subject expertise.
 We’ll then gather all the relevant documents or data.

 - We hold a weekly scrutiny panel to look at developed cases.
-They decide on the scope of any initial investigation and also identify the right team of the investigators to work on it.
+They decide on the scope of the initial investigation and also identify the right team of investigators to work on it.

 - At this stage our team talk to those involved through a programme of interviews.
-The focus isn’t on blame and insight from relevant staff across the organisation is crucial and the focus of interviews isn’t on blame.
-Interviews help us to understand what happened and identify wider issues relating to patient safety
+Insight from relevant staff across the organisation is crucial and the focus of interviews isn’t on blame.
+Interviews help us to understand what happened and identify wider issues relating to patient safety.

-- At this point we might publish an interim bulletin (visit our latest bulletin here) if we feel that there are clear and helpful recommendations.
-Those directly involved with the case will receive a pre-publication version for factual comment.
+- At this point we might publish an interim bulletin if we feel that there are clear and helpful safety recommendations.
+Those directly involved with the investigation will receive a pre-publication version for factual comment.
 Interim bulletins are available to download from the relevant national investigation page.

-It’s important to note that our investigation doesn’t replace other internal Trust or regulatory investigations.
+It’s important to note that our investigations do not replace other internal NHS trust or regulatory investigations.

-- The full investigation is more detailed and builds on what we have found so far with the initial investigation
+- The full investigation is more detailed and builds on what we've found so far with the initial investigation.

-- It involves our national investigation team and those directly involved with the case – this includes patients, family, carers and individual members of staff.
+- It involves our national investigation team and those directly involved with the case, including patients, family, carers and individual members of staff.

-- Each investigation will differ, and we determine the methodology best to use for that individual investigation.
-However in most cases we will:
+- Every investigation is different and we determine the best methodology to use on an individual basis.
+However, in most cases we will: